Judging the Judges: A Systematic Evaluation of Bias Mitigation Strategies in LLM-as-a-Judge Pipelines: Related Work

-\paragraph{Mitigation strategies.} Position swapping is the most common mitigation~\citep{zheng2024judging}. \citet{verga2024replacing} propose multi-model panels and show that diverse judge ensembles improve reliability. \citet{shankar2024who} demonstrate that chain-of-thought prompting improves evaluation quality by encouraging more deliberate reasoning. \citet{park2024offsetbias} show that debiased training data can reduce bias in fine-tuned evaluators. \citet{zhang2024wider} find that wider and deeper model panels produce fairer evaluations, suggesting architectural diversity complements prompting-based mitigation.
-However, these strategies have been evaluated in isolation, making direct comparison impossible.
+\paragraph{Mitigation strategies.} Position swapping is the most common mitigation~\citep{zheng2024judging}. \citet{verga2024replacing} propose multi-model panels and show that diverse judge ensembles improve reliability; \citet{ma2025judging} extend this to multi-agent settings, showing that more perspectives can amplify rather than reduce certain biases, which motivates our explicit cross-bias interaction analysis. \citet{shankar2024who} demonstrate that chain-of-thought prompting improves evaluation quality by encouraging more deliberate reasoning. \citet{yang2025reasoning} take this further with a reasoning-based bias detector that pre-screens judgments for bias indicators. \citet{zhao2026care} introduce confounder-aware aggregation methods that explicitly model bias confounds when combining multiple judge verdicts. \citet{park2024offsetbias} show that debiased training data can reduce bias in fine-tuned evaluators. \citet{zhang2024wider} find that wider and deeper model panels produce fairer evaluations.
+However, these strategies have largely been evaluated in isolation, making direct comparison impossible.
 Most closely related, CALM~\citep{koo2024benchmarking} benchmarks cognitive biases in LLM evaluators but does not compare mitigation strategies, studies biases in isolation rather than measuring cross-bias interactions, and tests only two models from one provider family.
 We extend this work in all three dimensions: we compare nine strategies, measure cross-bias effects, and evaluate five models from four independent provider families.